cwhelan/cloudbreak/README.md

 6. Extract insertion calls from the features created in step 3.
 7. Copy the insertion calls from HDFS to a local directory.

-The fastest way to accomplish step 1 may vary depending on the type of BAM file you have.
 To prepare alignments for Cloudbreak, they must be sorted by read name.
-If you already have a BAM file in which the reads have been sorted by name (using `samtools sort -n` or a similar command), your fastest bet is to load it into HDFS directly using the `readSAMFileIntoHDFS` Cloudbreak command.
-If you don't already have a name-sorted BAM file, it can be faster to sort your alignments using Hadoop (Insert example here).
+You can then use the `readSAMFileIntoHDFS` Cloudbreak command.

-Templates for both of these scenarios are available in the script `Cloudbreak-variants-only.sh` located in the scripts directory of the Cloudbreak distribution.
+A templates for this scenario is available in the script `Cloudbreak-variants-only.sh` located in the scripts directory of the Cloudbreak distribution.

 ###Scenario 3: Compute alignments in Hadoop, using a cloud provider like EC2

-First, see the section "RUNNING ON A CLOUD PROVIDER LIKE EC2 WITH WHIRR" below, and modify the file `cloudbreak-whirr.properties` to include your access credentials and the appropriate cluster specifications.
+First, see the section "Running on a Cloud Provider like Amazon EC2 with Whirr" above, and modify the file `cloudbreak-whirr.properties` to include your access credentials and the appropriate cluster specifications.
 After that, the workflow is similar to the workflow described for scenario #1 above, whith the additionals first steps of copying your reads and dependency files to the cloud and